imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 #### __init()__ and functions

-All class will have functions called __init__() , It will be execute when class being initiated.
+All class will have functions called __init__(), It will be executed when the class is initiated.

-Created class for student and assigning the name and class inside the inbuilt function called __init__()  and printing the student details by defining the user defined function called show function.
+Created class for student and assigning the name and class inside the inbuilt function called __init__()  and printing the student details by defining the user-defined function called show function.
 ```
 class Student:
   def __init__(self, name, class):